Coal power in Turkey: Air pollution

 Air pollution is a significant environmental and public health problem in Turkey, and has been for decades.
 A 1996 court order to shut 3 polluting power stations was not enforced.
 Levels of air pollution have been recorded above the World Health Organization (WHO) guidelines in 51 out of 81 provinces.
 As for long range air pollution, Turkey has not ratified the Gothenburg Protocol which covers PM 2.5 (fine particles), and reporting under the Convention on Long-Range Transboundary Air Pollution has been criticized as incomplete.

 New flue gas emission limits were introduced in January 2020, resulting in five 20th century power stations being shut down that month because they did not meet the new limits.
 They were all re-licensed after improvements in 2020, such as new flue gas filters, but the effectiveness of the improvements is being questioned, as expenditure may not have been sufficient.
 There is not enough data regarding modern filters, due to many government ambient air monitoring points both being defective and not measuring fine particulate matter.
 Fine particulates (PM2.5), are the most dangerous pollutant but have no legal ambient limit.

 The "Industry Related Air Pollution Control Regulation" says that flue-gas stacks must be at least 10m from the ground and 3m above the roof.
 Larger power stations must measure local pollutants vented into the atmosphere from the smokestack and report them to the Environment Ministry but, unlike the EU, they are not required to publish the data.
 In 2022 academics called for better monitoring and stricter emission limits.

 Coal contributes to air pollution in big cities.
 Air pollution from some large coal-fired power stations is publicly visible in Sentinel satellite data.
 The Organisation for Economic Co-operation and Development (OECD) says that old coal-fired power stations are emitting dangerous levels of fine particulates: so it recommends reducing particulate emissions by retrofitting or closing old coal-fired power plants.
 Although the Turkish government receives reports of measurements of air pollution from the smokestacks of individual coal-fired power stations, it does not publish the reports, unlike the EU.
-The OECD has also recommended Turkey create and publish a pollutant release and transfer register.
+There is a pollutant release and transfer register, but as of September 2024 no years are publicly searchable because it is not yet technically complete, and it is not known what exemptions will be granted.(see FAQ).

 Flue gas emission limits in milligrams per cubic metre (mg/Nm3) are:

 The limits are laxer than the EU Industrial Emissions Directive and the SO2 limit for large coal-fired power plants in other countries, such as India at 100 mg/m3, and China at 35 mg/m3.